ScarletRav3n/Scarlet-Cogs/README.md

 * Assorted by emotions.
 * List of 3,000+ kaomoji's!

-### Cat Facts Cog
+#### Fun Cog
+* Duel for hours at a time.
+* Find out if your love crush is the right one.
+* Other fun and random commands!

+#### Pepe Cog
+* Several rare pepes.
-* Several cat facts for cat pleasure!
+* Several not so rare pepes.
-* Specific facts are callable.
+* You never know what you'll get!

-If there is anything you would like to add to any of the json lists, please contact me!
+If there is anything you would like to have added, please let me know!